RYOSKATE/nodegui-starter/README.md

 # nodegui-starter

-This is a fork of [nodegui-starter](https://github.com/nodegui/nodegui-starter) that to build with webpack in a suspicious way.
+This is a fork of [nodegui-starter](https://github.com/nodegui/nodegui-starter) to build with webpack in a suspicious way.

 ## To Use